Events Calendar

 Students must be able to get up and down off the floor with ease.
 Please bring your own yoga mat, yoga blocks and yoga strap.
 Additionally, dress in comfortable clothing you can move in and you may wish to bring a water bottle.

-Kids Kicks (ages 5-6)
+Kids Kicks (Ages 5-6)

 This dynamic karate program, conducted by USA Martial Arts instructors, is designed specifically for children 5-6 years of age to learn basic martial arts skills, as well as respect, cooperation, leadership and fitness.